Last updated on

 E.g., in B2B marketing, as far as content marketing is concerned, businesses are more interested in business talks, webinars, and networking events, whereas, in B2C marketing, where products and services are directly sold to the consumer, the consumer tends to engage more with trending news regarding the products and value-added events like season end sales.

-B2B organizations may prioritize LinkedIn and other professional networks, whereas B2C enterprises may prioritize consumer-facing platforms such as Facebook and Instagram.
+B2B organizations may prioritize LinkedIn to find decision makers and other professional networks, whereas B2C enterprises may prioritize consumer-facing platforms such as Facebook and Instagram.
 Also, B2B and B2C businesses use search engine marketing to reach their target customers.
 However, they may use different keywords and phrases depending on the service they want to sell to the businesses.

 B2B companies may create whitepapers and case studies to educate and inform their audiences.
 In contrast, B2C companies may develop videos, infographics, and trendy social media posts to entertain and inspire their audiences.